Particular/docs.particular.net/Content/NServiceBus/publish-subscribe-configuration.md

 ![Pub/Sub configuration](basic_pubsub.png)

 The part of the <add> entry stating Messages="Messages" means that the assembly "Messages.dll" contains the message schema.
-Specific types can be configured using their qualified name: "namespace.type, assembly".
+Specific types can be configured using their qualified name: `namespace.type, assembly`.

 The part stating Endpoint="messagebus" tells the subscriber's bus object that the publisher accepts subscription requests on that queue.
 The queue name "messagebus" is short for "the queue named 'messagebus' on the local machine".
 To indicate a queue on a remote machine, use a format similar to email:MessageBus@RemoteServer.